fatash89/atom/doc/source/includes/walkthrough.md

 - We can control the rate at which the messages are printed by passing in the rate value (hz)
     - `read atombot pos_map 1`
 - By default, atom-cli automatically msgpacks the data that is sent/received
-- If you wish, you can override this with the `serialize` command
+- If you wish, you can override this with the `serialization` command
-    - `serialize none`
+    - `serialization none`
     - Now if you try `read atombot pos_map 1`, you should see the raw binary data sent to this stream.
-    - Do `serialize msgpack` to re-enable msgpack serialization
+    - Do `serialization msgpack` to re-enable msgpack serialization
-    - Do `serialize arrow` to use Apache Arrow serialization
+    - Do `serialization arrow` to use Apache Arrow serialization
 - We can see the history of our commands by using the `records` command
     - `records cmdres atombot`
 - We can also see all of the logs that have been written so far